This is an optional enhancement that adds the ability to do the following:

 If the user answers yes to a particular dimension, then the program determines if any Data Table Attribute Fields qualify as possible Dimensional Attribute Fields for that dimension.
 If there are any, then the user is presented with a menu of qualified Dimensional Attribute Fields that can be selected.
 The selected Attributes are then added to that particular Dimension.

 The fourth option presents the user, for each dimension, with a menu of all Dimensional Attribute Fields that can be selected.
 The selected Attributes are then added to that Dimension.
 Since the Attribute values for a Dimensional Element may not be unique in this case, the first value encountered is used for the Dimensional Attribute Field value.

-The terms Element Table Attribute Field, and Dimensional Attribute Field are different perspectives and usages of the data column in the orginal Data Table.
-Each Field in the Element Table is an Element Table Attribute Field.
-Of those fields, a subset may qualify as Dimensional Attribute Fields for a Field selected as the Dimensional Field.
+The terms Data Table Attribute Field, and Dimensional Attribute Field are different perspectives and usages of the data column in the Data Table.
+From the Data Table fields, a subset may qualify as Dimensional Attribute Fields for a Field selected as the Dimensional Field.